The Science of Getting Rich can be summarized in exactly 15 words.

 So I immediately downloaded a copy of The Science of Getting Rich on my Kindle and read it in one sitting.

-If you’re into the New Thought genre, this is probably one of the best books out there.
+If you’re into the New Thought genre (personally, I’m not that into it, but definitely believe in the power of positive thinking), this is probably one of the better books out there.

 I’m not going to go into a detailed review of the book.
-That’s not the point here (you should consider buying it and reading it though).
+That’s not the point here (you might consider buying it and reading it though).

 What I do want to talk about are those 15 words that I think sum up the entire philosophy of getting rich.